 Because of COVID-19, people are now using telehealth visits much more frequently.
 Some estimate that virtual doctor visits will double from 50,000 to 100,000 daily.
 Virtual visits can be used for triage in non-emergency situations, allowing patients to wait at home until lab testing is available rather than in a waiting room, as well as for routine visits like psychiatric medication adjustments.

-Under FFCRA, the U.S. Department of Health and Human Services’ Office of Inspector General allows healthcare service organizations to reduce or completely waive copays or cost sharing for telehealth visits that are paid for by federal healthcare programs.
+The U.S. Department of Health and Human Services Office of the Inspector General is letting healthcare providers waive copays or pay less than the designated amount for telehealth visits as part of FFRCA, if the organization is seeking federal reimbursement.
 In addition, it’s possible that charging patients for telehealth visits will be forbidden in the future.

 Registering for NDMS